Answers to questions on where the EU EOMs work, what type of elections they observe, how to assess the validity of an election and many more.

 Where do EU EOMs work?

 Countries where EU EOMs operate are carefully selected on the basis of how they deal with democracy and human rights issues - and in terms of the additional value that such a mission can bring to the election process.
 A final decision is only taken after an exploratory mission has visited the country to determine whether an EU EOM would be useful, advisable and feasible.

 The EU does not send EOMs if elections can be credibly or systematically observed by other international organisations or local stakeholders.
-In order to avoid duplication, the EU does not deploy observation missions in the countries belonging to the OSCE, as EU countries are members and main sponsors of this organisation that observes the electoral process of its membership.
+In order to avoid duplication, the EU does not deploy observation missions in the countries belonging to the OSCE, as EU countries are members of this organisation that observes the electoral process of its membership.